143 results found

 Vuik SI, Mayer E, Darzi A, 2016, A quantitative evidence base for population health: applying utilization-based cluster analysis to segment a patient population, POPULATION HEALTH METRICS, Vol: 14, ISSN: 1478-7954

-Vuik SI, Mayer E, Darzi A, 2016, Understanding population health needs: How data-driven population segmentation can support the planning of integrated care, INTERNATIONAL JOURNAL OF INTEGRATED CARE, Vol: 16, ISSN: 1568-4156
+Vuik SI, Mayer E, Darzi A, 2016, Understanding population health needs: How data-driven population segmentation can support the planning of integrated care, Publisher: UBIQUITY PRESS LTD, ISSN: 1568-4156

 Vuik SI, Mayer EK, Darzi A, 2016, Patient Segmentation Analysis Offers Significant Benefits For Integrated Care And Support, HEALTH AFFAIRS, Vol: 35, Pages: 769-775, ISSN: 0278-2715